diepala/cantor/README.md

 - 1x USB cable compatible with your computer and the blackpill

 #### Cantor MX
 - Same as the classic, but switches can be choc v1, choc v2, MX 5 pin, or MX 3pin, and the compatible keycaps for chosen switches.
+MX 5 pin are preferable to 3 pin because they have more points of contact with the PCB.

-@todo: Should this be expanded/simplified?
+- Cantor MX has slots for optional 'Tenting pucks'.
+They can be [purchased](https://splitkb.com/products/tenting-puck) or [3d printed](https://www.printables.com/model/235433-tenting-puck-for-keyboard-tripod-mount).

 ### Order the PCB

 Download the gerber file from releases, and submit it to your favorite PCB manufacturer.
 The keyboard designs have been tested with JLCPCB.
 More details on the ordering process can be found in the [PCB Ordering Guide](doc/pcb_ordering_guide.md).